Vyral/mike-lafido-training/_posts/2019-09-30-why-you-should-offer-owner-financing.md

 You see, internationally, there are a lot of tax burdens and pushback on high net-worth individuals.
 By offering owner financing, **you’ll get qualified buyers with tons of money tied up in their markets or various assets.** They’re well qualified, but there are too many tax ramifications to incentivize them to purchase multimillion-dollar properties.

-According to the Profile of International Transactions in U.S. Residential Real Estate report from 2019, the No. 1 foreign buyer last year was China—**they purchased $13.4 billion’s worth of real estate in the United States.** In descending order after China, the next biggest international buyers were Canada, India, the United Kingdom, and Mexico.
+According to the Profile of International Transactions in U.S. Residential Real Estate report from 2019, the No. 1 foreign buyer last year was China—**they purchased $13.4 billions worth of real estate in the United States.** In descending order after China, the next biggest international buyers were Canada, India, the United Kingdom, and Mexico.

 In China, there’s a lot of downward pressure, and the number of international transactions has actually gone down year over year.